Icey067/KOrunner-Android/README.md

 - Keep changes focused and add/update tests where applicable.
 - Run `./gradlew check` before submitting a PR.

-If you want a PR template or `CONTRIBUTING.md`, I can add one.

 ## Project Layout